symfony/symfony-docs/reference/constraints/Negative.rst

 Negative
 ========

-.. versionadded:: 4.3

-    The ``Negative`` constraint was introduced in Symfony 4.3.

 Validates that a value is a negative number.
 Zero is neither positive nor negative, so you must use :doc:`/reference/constraints/NegativeOrZero` if you want to allow zero as value.